 At SCCA, patients diagnosed with chronic lymphocytic leukemia (CLL) receive state-of-the-art care from a team of doctors who focus on treating blood cancers.

 SCCA was formed, in part, to bring promising new treatments to patients faster.
-For CLL patients, this means more treatment options than they might find elsewhere, including the chance to participate in one or more of the 50 ongoing leukemia clinical studies conducted at SCCA and its parent organizations, Fred Hutchinson Cancer Research Center and UW Medicine.
+For CLL patients, this means more treatment options than they might find elsewhere, including the chance to participate in one or more of the 50 ongoing leukemia clinical studies conducted at SCCA and its parent organizations, the Hutch and UW Medicine.